aannenko/CrackSharp/src/CrackSharp.Api/README.md

 #### Remarks
 1. Primary goal of each request to this web service is to decrypt the specified DES hash.
 It means that the parameters `maxWordLength` and `chars` will be ignored if the service already knows a decrypted value of the hash.
 Also if two requests to decrypt the same hash are made at the same moment but with different values for `chars` and/or `maxWordLength`, two separate decryption tasks will start and each task will periodically check if the hash is already decrypted (and cached) by the other task - in which case it will immediately return decrypted value even if it's not composable from the specified `chars` or is longer than `maxWordLength`.

-2. If decrypting a hash in OpenShift container takes longer than 30 seconds, chances are you will see an error `504 Gateway Time-out The server didn't respond in time.` coming from your OpenShift route.
+2. If decrypting a hash with an OpenShift-hosted app takes longer than 30 seconds, chances are you will see an error `504 Gateway Time-out The server didn't respond in time.` coming from your OpenShift route.
 At the time of writing, to fix this I had to add an annotation to the route with a key `haproxy.router.openshift.io/timeout` and value `10m` which increased the timeout to 10 minutes (according to [this](https://docs.openshift.com/container-platform/4.2/networking/routes/route-configuration.html) article).